cybera/synthi/manual/src/sections/PythonAPI.md

 ### Other dataset operations

-Here are some other commands you can run for datasets.
+Here are some other commands you can run for datasets:

 List the datasets in your organization: